 We are excited to announce that Khalti has won Fintech Innovation Fund from the United Nations.
 The Innovation Fund Challenge was jointly launched by the United Nations Capital Development Fund (UNCDF) and the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) in March 2019.
-Out of 110 applicants from 20 countries in Asia and Pacific region in the competition, Khalti was selected as one of the winners for the Innovation Fund.
+Khalti was selected as one of the total 10 winners for the Innovation Fund.
+A total of 110 applicants from 20 countries in Asia and Pacific region had participated in the competition.

 After being announced the winner for the Fintech Innovation Fund, we are launching a special project within July 2019.
 The project will support women-led micro, small, and medium-sized enterprises (MSMEs) in 12 different districts across Nepal.
 We will support women involved in Dhaka Weaving to Allo Processing and Weaving to Food Processing as part of this project.